-Where handheld soil moisture monitoring probes (e.g. K-probe) are used the Certified FEP Auditor shall inspect the areas where they are used and ask the farmer how they use them.
+Where handheld soil moisture monitoring non-Time Domain Reflectometry (TDR) probes (e.g. Kprobe) are used the Certified FEP Auditor shall inspect the areas where they are used and ask the farmer, how they use them and how the data is used to inform farm practices.